 (4) The placement and graduation rates for the program they are entering into.
 No applicant will be allowed to sign an enrollment agreement until the school has provided the applicant with placement and graduation rates, for any program the student is considering, for each of the preceding three years; and,

-(C) Prior to completing an enrollment agreement, all potential students enrolled in an Ohio school must review and complete the state board of career colleges and schools student disclosure form as required by the board.
+(C) Prior to completing an enrollment agreement, all potential students enrolled in an Ohio school must review and complete the state board of career colleges and schools student disclosure form or online student disclosure form as required by the board.

 (D) A prospective student may be officially enrolled in school only when they have completed the school's enrollment agreement.
 A copy of the enrollment agreement must be furnished to the student at the time the agreement is completed.